Overview

 Important Things to Know

-• The fellowship is open to U.S. citizens and permanent residents who are accepted to doctoral programs in the departments of Education Policy and Social Analysis, Human Development, and Organization and Leadership at Teachers College.
+- The fellowship was open to U.S. citizens and permanent residents who were accepted to doctoral programs in the departments of Education Policy and Social Analysis, Human Development, and Organization and Leadership at Teachers College.

-• Fellows will complete coursework in quantitative methods (6–12 credits), research design (9 credits, including a proseminar), and postsecondary education (6 credits).
-They will also complete apprenticeships in research and policy or practice.
+- Fellows complete coursework in quantitative methods (6–12 credits), research design (9 credits, including a proseminar), and postsecondary education (6 credits).
+They also complete apprenticeships in research and policy or practice.

-• Fellows will receive a scholarship for tuition and fees as a full-time student, health insurance, a $34,000 stipend, and $2,000 for research and conference expenses each year for four years.
+- Fellows receive a scholarship for tuition and fees as a full-time student, health insurance, a $34,000 stipend, and $2,000 for research and conference expenses each year for four years.
 The fellowship may also cover a fifth year if needed for fellows to complete their dissertations.

 About EPSA and CCRC